suitwoonsui/SuiTwoShooter/docs/sui-integration/05a-gas-fees-and-payments.md

 - ✅ **Engaging** - Players want to perform better to burn more
 - ✅ **Fair** - Everyone burns based on their actual performance
 - ✅ **Deflationary** - Better gameplay = more tokens burned = higher scarcity
-- ✅ **Tier progression** - Higher tiers get skill multiplier bonuses
+- ✅ **Tier progression** - Higher tiers get higher boss burn rewards
 - ✅ **Player choice** - Coins can be burned OR rewarded (kickback)
 - ✅ **Balanced** - Minimum threshold prevents dust, maximum cap prevents abuse
 - ✅ **Transparent** - Players see exactly how burn is calculated